 The Milky Way is visible throughout the year all around the world.
 However, “Milky Way season,” as it’s popularly known, is the time when the most spectacular region of our galaxy, the Galactic Center or “Galactic Bulge,” is visible in the sky.

-You can still see our galaxy in the Milky Way off-season but bear in mind that, in this article, we’ll be talking about the best time to see the Milky Way when the Galactic Center is visible in the sky.
+You can still see our galaxy in the Milky Way off-season, but keep in mind that, in this article, we’ll be talking about the best time to see the Milky Way when the Galactic Center is visible in the sky.

 You can see the Milky Way on clear nights with a new moon during the Milky Way season.
 However, when you can see the Milky Way depends on many factors, your latitude being the most important one, and what you should consider first.